NiuTrans/GRAM/README.md

 ## 🆕 Changelog
 - [2025/6/15]
 - [2025/6/1] We performed additional data cleaning, such as the removal of overly long or corrupted samples, to help GRAM achieve better performance.
-The processed dataset is available [at this link 🤗].
+The processed dataset is available at this [link](https://huggingface.co/datasets/wangclnlp/GRAM-pre-training-566k).
 - [2025/5/2] Our paper has been accepted by ICML 2025!